wipfli/about-text-rendering-in-maplibre/README.md

 And the disadvantages are:

 * High computational overhead to convert vector glyphs to SDFs.
-* SDF glyphs are roughly a factor of 30 larger with Mapalibre's resolution than vector glyphs.
+* SDF glyphs are many times larger in size than vector glyphs..
 * Scaling to larger text sizes results in visual defects such as round corners.

 Since it is expensive to compute SDFs from vector glyphs, the computation is done offline on a server where all SDF glyphs are pre-generated.
 During this process, the glyph offsets and advances are also computed and stored together with the SDF in a protobuf .pbf file.
 Note that the offsets and advances are derived only based on the glyph size.